-- (1) Company E is the parent undertaking of Firms F and G and Company H. Company H is the parent undertaking of Firm I. Firm J is a member of the group because of an Article 12(1) consolidation relationship. - (2) The firms and companies have the following characteristics: - (a) Neither Companies E nor H are Remuneration Code firms. - (b) Firm F is a BIPRU 730,000 firm that is a full scope BIPRU investment firm and that had relevant total assets of £40 billion on its last accounting reference date. - (c) Firms G and J are limited activity firms. - (d) Firm I is a UK bank that had relevant total assets of £10 billion on its last accounting reference date. - (3) On the assumption that they were solo Remuneration Code firms - (a) Firm F falls into proportionality level two; - (b) Firms G and J fall into proportionality level three; and - (c) Firm I falls into proportionality level three. - (4) As a result of the guidance at paragraph 25 of Part C, Firms F, G, I and J all fall into proportionality level two.
+- (1) Company E is the parent undertaking of Firms F and G and Company H. Company H is the parent undertaking of Firm I. Firm J is a member of the group because of an Article 12(1) consolidation relationship. - (2) The firms and companies have the following characteristics: - (a) Neither Companies E nor H are firms subject to the Remuneration Part. - (b) Firm F is a designated investment firm that had relevant total assets of £40 billion on its last accounting reference date. - (c) Firms G and J are limited activity FCA-regulated IFPRU investment firms. - (d) Firm I is a UK bank that had relevant total assets of £10 billion on its last accounting reference date.

+- (3) On the assumption that they were Remuneration Part solo firms - (a) Firm F falls into proportionality level two; - (b) Firms G and J fall into proportionality level three; and - (c) Firm I falls into proportionality level three. - (4) As a result of the guidance at paragraph 25 of Part C, Firms F, G, I and J all fall into proportionality level two.